Skip to content Skip to main menu

 the advancement of education in all of its functions which pertain to engineering and allied branches of science and technology, including the processes of teaching and learning, counseling, research, extension services and public relations.
 In furtherance of this purpose, the Society shall serve its members as a common agency of stimulation and guidance in:

-• the formulation of the general goals and responsibilities of engineering education for the service of individuals, and the advancement of the general welfare;
+• the formulation of the general goals and responsibilities of engineering education, from K12 through the graduate level and continuing education, for the service of individuals, and the advancement of the general welfare

 • the adjustment of curricula and educational processes to changing conditions; methods of personnel practices, and of administrative usages;